GuanQunMu/IonTrap-WIPM/README.md

 3. GeYi Ding     -Master at WIPM, CAS
 2. Kamran Rehan   -PhD at WIPM, CAS

-If you have some questions or want to be a developer, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**
+If you have any question or you want to be a developer, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**

-And go to ' Manual for Developers.md ' for more details.

 ## 2. Usage